Bruce & Bongo

 Bruce & Bongo was a 1980s Germany-based British pop duo best known in Europe for the hit single "Geil".
 The duo consisted of musician/singer Bruce Hammond Earlam and musician/singer Douglas "Bongo" Wilgrove, both from England.

-"Geil" spent four weeks at No. 1 Germany in 1986.
+"Geil" spent four weeks at No. 1 in Germany in 1986.
 It also became a hit in Austria, Italy, Belgium, Switzerland and the Netherlands.
 The song was released alongside their sole album, The Geil Album.
 In the context of the song, the German word "geil" is used to mean "cool" or "awesome", but it also means "horny".
 The duo also promoted a second single, "Hi Ho (Whistle While You Work)", at several events in Germany.